Geoffrey Cox (British politician): Attorney General

-On 13 February 2020, in a Cabinet reshuffle, Cox was dismissed as Attorney General, at the request of the Prime Minister, Boris Johnson, and replaced by Suella Braverman.
+On 13 February 2020, in a Cabinet reshuffle, Cox was dismissed as attorney general, at the request of the prime minister, Boris Johnson, and replaced by Suella Braverman.

 He was knighted in the 2021 New Year Honours for parliamentary and political service.

-Outside work whilst an MP
+Other work whilst an MP

-Cox has continued to practise as a Queen's Counsel / King's Counsel whilst an MP.
-According to The Daily Telegraph, based on the declarations in the Register of Members' Interests, Cox's extra-parliamentary work was worth £820,867 in 2014, or 12 times his annual MP salary, while the total time on extra-parliamentary work that was registered in 2014 (although the register shows the hours were worked over 3 years) was 1,954 hours.
+Cox has continued to practise as a King's Counsel (KC) whilst an MP.
+According to The Daily Telegraph, based on the declarations in the Register of Members' Interests, Cox's extra-parliamentary work was worth £820,867 in 2014, while the total time on extra-parliamentary work that was registered in 2014 (although the register shows the hours were worked over 3 years) was 1,954 hours.

-Cox has previously defended his outside work, pointing out that MPs of all parties have practised as QCs / KCs over the years, and that the Attorney General and Solicitor General are normally chosen from their ranks.
-He has argued that he has always been used to long hours, 70 and 80 hour weeks were quite normal at the Bar, and that the Nolan report concluded that Parliament needed people with current experience of a wide range of professional and other backgrounds.
+Cox has previously defended his outside work, pointing out that MPs of all parties have practised as KCs over the years, and that the attorney general and solicitor general are normally chosen from their ranks.
+He has argued that he has always been used to long hours, that 70 and 80 hour weeks are normal at the Bar, and that the Nolan report concluded that Parliament needed people with current experience of a wide range of professional and other backgrounds.

 In 2016, the House of Commons Standards Committee—of which he was a member—found that he had committed a serious breach of a House of Commons rule, designed to make transparent an MP's financial interests, after failing to register £400k of outside earnings (11 payments) for legal work within the permitted 28-day period.
-Cox registered the payments late, variously between two and seven months after the deadline; he said that he had omitted to prioritise the rule in the midst of an intense political and professional schedule.
-When first registering the payments, in September 2015, Cox drew attention to and apologised to the Registrar for his omission, referring himself to the Parliamentary Commissioner, and stepped down from the committee.
+Cox registered the payments late, between two and seven months after the deadline; he said that he had omitted to prioritise the rule in the midst of an intense political and professional schedule.
+When first registering the payments, in September 2015, Cox apologised to the Registrar for his omission, referring himself to the Parliamentary Commissioner, and stepped down from the committee.
 The Commissioner and the Committee accepted that the payments had not in fact given rise to any conflicts of interest and that the failure to register the payments within 28 days had thus had no practical effect.
-Alistair Graham, the former Chairman of the Committee on Standards in Public Life, criticised the lack of punishment and called for a complete reform, while Martin Bell said the Committee on Standards had a long history of inflicting light punishment, which showed that the House was incapable of regulating itself.
+Alistair Graham, the former chairman of the Committee on Standards in Public Life, criticised the lack of punishment and called for a complete reform, while Martin Bell said the Committee on Standards had a long history of inflicting light punishment, which showed that the House was incapable of regulating itself.